5 Last-Minute Ideas for a Successful Small Business Saturday

 Small Business Saturday is an American shopping holiday that celebrates small businesses and it happens every year on the last Saturday of November.
 Founded in 2010 by American Express, Small Business Saturday is a great way to promote your small business because unlike other popular shopping days like Black Friday and Cyber Monday, you don’t have to compete with the big guys.

 So, it’s important that you take advantage of Small Business Saturday this year if you want to attract more shoppers to your business and generate more sales.
 But, how can you stand out on Small Business Saturday and grab the attention of shoppers?

 Check out these 5 ideas for a successful Small Business Saturday.

 1. Put up signage

 If you want to have a successful Small Business Saturday this year, first you need to remind your customers of the shopping holiday.
 So, be sure to put up signage in your small business weeks before the big day to inform shoppers and get them excited about the event.

-American Express, the creators of Small Business Friday, even offer customizable free signage and marketing materials like decals and posters you can use to promote Small Business Saturday to your customers.
+American Express even offers customizable free signage and marketing materials like decals and posters you can use to promote Small Business Saturday to your customers.

 If your business doesn’t have a physical location, you can “put up signage” on your website.
 Make sure to display your Small Business Saturday promotions prominently on your homepage and consider creating a dedicated landing page for Small Business Saturday deals.